 The new campus was occupied in September, 1976, and was quickly filled to capacity.
 The growth in students, faculty and programs caused overcrowding in the four buildings.
 To alleviate this situation and allow room for expansion of programs, the college applied for a construction grant under the Local Public Works Act of 1976.
 This grant would pay for a Vocational/Technical Building to house vocational shops, a continuing education center, science labs, faculty office space and general classrooms.
 In December, 1976, Vance-Granville Community College was notified by the Economic Development Administration that its grant application for \$1,480,000 had been approved.
-Construction on the new building began in April, 1977.
+Construction on the new building began in April, 1977, and was completed in the fall, 1978.